jstaffans/jstaffans.github.io/_posts/2015-09-20-distributed-matters.markdown

 distributed systems and communication on a broader scale.
 All in all, the conference was very library-, technique- and tool-oriented, there were not many talks of the more philosophical kind.

-The venue was the always awesome Kulturbräuerei in the north of Berlin, which works very well for mid-sized conferences like Distributed Matters.
+The venue was the always awesome Kulturbrauerei in the north of Berlin, which works very well for mid-sized conferences like Distributed Matters.
 I appreciated the fact that there were lots of standing tables around that were perfect spots for meeting people and networking - I always try to be ultra-social during conferences and talk to as many people as possible.